Adaptive Skiing

 - The tethers are attached to a fixed ski bra, or strap, that is placed on the tips of both skis.

-- A teacher skis behind the skier with a tether in each hand.
+- A teacher will ski behind the skier with a tether in each hand.

 Getting Started